My Pages in Moodle is where you can access all of your modules and is customisable to enable to you view modules in different ways.

 3. You can also search for modules in the Module finder in the top right-hand corner of your my pages.
 You can search by module code or name.

-You can click on the 3 dots next to any module and favourite it, this will then show in your favourite modules block.
+In the Module overview window, you can click on the 3 dots next to any module and favourite it, this will then show in your favourite modules block.